Focus Macomb Newsletter

 Tell us the different positions you have held during your time with the county

 I am fortunate to have worked for two of the finest public health departments in the country – the Macomb County and City of Detroit health departments.
 My public health career began in 1979 with the county’s WIC Program as a public health nutritionist.
 In the fall of 1980, I joined the health department in Detroit and held numerous administrative and leadership positions.
 For the past eight years, I have had the honor of serving as the Macomb County Health Department’s Director/Health Officer.

 What will you miss most about working for the county?

-What are you most proud of during your career with the county?
+What are you most proud of in your career with the county